Eocyte hypothesis: Three-domain system

-The most important blow to eocyte hypothesis and Lake's classification was the development of ribosomal RNA sequencing that became a reliable determinant in biological classification.
+The most important blow to the eocyte hypothesis and Lake's classification was the development of ribosomal RNA sequencing that became a reliable determinant in biological classification.
 Introduced in 1977 by Carl Woese and George E. Fox in classification, the technique indicated that archaea (with only methanogens known at the time) and bacteria were distinct groups of organisms.
 Two kingdoms, Archaebacteria (archaea) and Eubacteria (for bacteria) were established.
 Based on further studies, Woese, Otto Kandler and Mark Wheelis introduced the concept of "domain" in 1990 as the highest level of biological classification, and proposed the three-domain system consisting of Eucarya, Bacteria and Archaea.
-With it they classified eocytes as archaea under the phylum Crenarchaeota (which was reclassified as Thermoproteota in 2021).
+With it they classified eocytes as archaea under the phylum Crenarchaeota (which was renamed Thermoproteota in 2021).

 The classification gradually gained acceptance and was recognised as "arguably the best-developed and most widely-accepted scientific hypotheses [with the five-kingdom classification] regarding the evolutionary history of life."
 It became a scientific concept and general taxonomy in textbooks.
 Although Lake continued to advocate his eocyte taxonomy and hypothesis instead of conceding that eocytes were archaea, the hypothesis was largely neglected and support of it waned in favour of the three-domain system.

 Archaeal studies

 In addition to a Thermoproteota origin of eukaryotes, some studies have suggested that eukaryotes may also have originated in the Nitrososphaerota (formerly Thaumarchaeota).

-A superphylum — TACK — has been proposed that includes the Nitrososphaerota, Thermoproteota, and other groups of archaea, so that this superphylum may be related to the origin of eukaryotes.
+A superphylum TACK has been proposed that includes the Nitrososphaerota, Thermoproteota, and other groups of archaea, so that this superphylum may be related to the origin of eukaryotes.
 It is seen that eukaryotes share a large number of proteins with members of the TACK superphylum and that these complex archaea may have had rudimentary phagocytosis abilities to engulf bacteria.

 As a result of metagenomic analysis of material found nearby hydrothermal vents, another superphylum — Asgard — has been named and proposed to be more closely related to the original eukaryote and a sister group to TACK more recently.
 Asgard consists of phyla Lokiarchaeota (found first), Heimdallarchaeota (possibly related closest to eukaryotes) and others.